nshutijonathan/programming/README.md

 # programming
-My first git journey 2019
+My first git journey 2019,i am happy for this.